 The streetscapes of Mudgee ooze nineteenth-century charm, delicious dining options can be found in abundance and there is always a good local tipple on hand to complement the meal or even just the moment, but this country town in Central NSW is also home to a variety of accommodation options.

-From the alluring comforts of a hotel stay to the unique experience of bedding down in a 160-year-old heritage hideaway, or even finding yourself glamping under the stars, there are plenty of enticing options when deciding where to stay in Mudgee.
+From the alluring comforts of a hotel stay to the unique experience of bedding down in a 160-year-old heritage hideaway, a luxury stay or even finding yourself glamping under the stars, there are plenty of enticing options when deciding where to stay in Mudgee.
 Here, find our pick of the best on offer.

 Perry Street Hotel is the ideal basecamp for exploring Mudgee and surrounds.
 Consistently recognised as the number one accommodation option for travellers to the area, the luxurious self-contained apartments are a stunning example of how to marry modern interior design within a historic building.
-The hotel is housed within the former Mechanics Institute building (circa 1862) and boasts the polished timber floors, plush bedheads and white ceramic bathrooms.
+The hotel is housed within the former Mechanics Institute building (circa 1862) and boasts polished timber floors, plush bedheads and white ceramic bathrooms.

 There are 13 suites on offer, all styled to perfection.
 The Perry Suite offers a little more than your average upscale iteration, with a luxurious king bed, powder blue couch, your choice of a decadent walk-in shower or bathtub, kitchenette and espresso coffee machine to ease you into the day.

 The 160-year-old Cobb & Co is a surviving relic from Mudgee’s early settlement.
 Boasting stylish, boutique-style accommodation, this is for the mavens who appreciate a heritage vibe.
 Each and every room features vintage fixtures, quality linen and a gourmet mini bar – as well as plenty of historical details adorning the walls.